Category Archives: Amazon Web Services

 20 May 2023

 I need to plan the use of Terraform in a new project, and this includes planning the file structure for the project, how to create a backend (i.e. bootstrap) and other resources needed to get started, and think about working with multiple environments and AWS accounts.
-In general, this post was originally written purely… Read More »
+In general, this post was originally written purely about… Read More »

 AWS: CDK – an overview, and Python examples